This saucy black bean bowl with rice has a wonderful harmony of spicy, cool, sweet, and salty.

 Saucy black beans

-- ½ teaspoon organic canola oil
+- ½ teaspoon avocado oil or other neutral-flavored cooking oil

 - ½ medium-sized yellow onion chopped